 Reece used an EES Spot Grant in summer ’20 to develop “Write for Rights,” an online training for individuals to write letters to the editor (LTEs) and editorials in support of repealing the two-year voting ban for former felons in Nebraska.
 Following the success of this event, she applied for a grant to help people of faith find and use their prophetic voices to speak in support of criminal justice reform, by coordinating retreats and seminars and launching a social media campaign.

-To date she has developed a website and newsletter.
-The task force hosted EES grantee Kathy McGregor’s On the Row in April ’21.
-She hosted a Community Conversation on Corrections in September ‘21, featuring the state’s Inspector General of Corrections and other nonprofit leaders involved with justice work.
-The event was livestreamed and the recording may be viewed here.
+The first phase of her current grant work included developing a logo, website and newsletter.
+These tools helped to grow their network, especially during pandemic.
+During this phase the task force hosted EES grantee Kathy McGregor’s On the Row.
+They also hosted a Community Conversation on Corrections in September ‘21, featuring the state’s Inspector General of Corrections and other nonprofit leaders involved with justice work.
+The event was live streamed and the recording may be viewed here.